SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -Abbreviate one of the column names so it's easier to write

--Show us all transactions from the Nicaragua (the country)?
+-Show us all transactions from India (the country)?

 -Which was the most recent to pay?

+-What is the total amount owed to the IDA?

 I started with a simple **SELECT * FROM table_name** query to become more familiar with the data and get a feel for things.
 Because the dataset consists of over **1M rows** I added a **LIMIT**, to the initial query to only display the first several hundred rows.